Confirm whether launch timing fits

 The 1, 3, and 10 active-account structure stays the same, all included apps still unlock for those accounts, and AI remains included.

-Use Pricing for the live rate card and plan choice, Feedback Agreement for launch-program terms, Legal for written policy boundaries, and Contact for direct timing or rollout answers.
+Pricing covers plan choice, Feedback Agreement covers launch-program terms, Legal covers policy boundaries, and Contact handles direct timing or rollout answers.

 | Plan | Launch Partner | Standard public pricing | Notes |